cloudfoundry/bbs/docs/04-a-lrps-overview.md

 ## Killing ActualLRPs

 Diego supports killing the `ActualLRP`s for a given `process_guid` at a given `index`.
-This is documented [here](api-lrps.md#retireactuallrp).
+This is documented [here](09-b-api-external-lrps.md#retireactuallrp).
 Note that this does not change the *desired* state -- Diego will simply shut down the `ActualLRP` at the given `index` and will eventually converge on desired state by restarting the (now-missing) instance.
 To permanently scale down a DesiredLRP you must update the `instances` field on the DesiredLRP.

-## Domain Freshness
+## <a name="domain-freshness"></a>Domain Freshness

 Diego periodically compares desired state (the set of DesiredLRPs) to actual state (the set of ActualLRPs) and takes actions to keep the actual state in sync with the desired state.
 This eventual consistency model is at the core of Diego's robustness.